PriyankaSuruguri/House_Price_Prediction/README.md

 ## Methodology
 Steps:
 - Data Preprocessing:
-Handle missing values (if any).
+Handle missing values.
 Standardize/normalize numeric features.
 - Exploratory Data Analysis (EDA):
-Visualize the distribution of features.
+Visualize the distribution of features using distplot.
-Analyze correlations between features and the target variable (price).
+Analyze pairwise relationships between features using pairplot.
+Examine correlations using a heatmap.
 - Model Building:
 Split the dataset into training and testing sets.
 Train the Linear Regression model on the training data.
 Evaluate the model using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared.
+Visualize predictions versus actual values using scatter plots.
 - Prediction:
 Use the trained model to predict house prices for new data.